EU to sanction China for abuses against Uighurs: reports | DW | 22.03.2021

-The European Union has agreed to sanction China for human rights abuses against the Uighurs.
+The European Union has agreed to sanction China for human rights abuses against the Uighurs, according to sources in Brussels.

 The European Union agreed on Monday to sanction China for human rights abuses against the Uighurs, according to press reports from inside the foreign ministers meeting Monday in Brussels.

 Four party and regional representatives, as well as an organization from Xinjiang province, will reportedly be added to the EU sanctions list.
-Their names will be published in the EU Official Journal before the end of Monday, EU sources said.
+Their names will be published in the EU Official Journal before the end of Monday, sources close to the talks said.

 The decision, while expected, has not been officially confirmed.